A practical Zendesk Explore reporting tutorial for support managers

 A step-by-step Zendesk Explore reporting tutorial

 Getting your hands dirty in Zendesk Explore is the best way to learn.
-Once you get your head around how datasets, metrics, and attributes play together, you can start building reports that actually mean something to your team.
+Once you get your head around how datasets, metrics, and attributes play together, you can start building reports that provide valuable context for your team.

 Getting the core concepts: Datasets, metrics, and attributes